killianm7/PDF-NLP-Application/README.md

 The application is organized into the following components:

-- `app.py`: The main Flask application file.
+- `FileHandler.py`: The main application file.
 - `templates/`: The directory containing the HTML templates.
 - `static/`: The directory containing static files, such as CSS and JavaScript files.